The Blinding E.P.

 The Blinding EP is an EP by English indie rock band Babyshambles.
 It was the band's first release since signing with major record label Parlophone.
-The EP was released on 4 December 2006 in the United Kingdom to positive critical reviews by that label's offshoot Regal Records (see 2006 in British music) and on 5 December in the United States by Capitol Records.
+The EP was released to positive critical reviews on 4 December 2006 in the United Kingdom, by that label's offshoot Regal Records (see 2006 in British music), and on 5 December in the United States, by Capitol Records.
 The EP entered the official UK Albums Chart at #62 on 11 December 2006, while the title song entered the download chart at #77.
 A week later, an entry on band's official MySpace blog stated that had a fifth track not been added to make the EP ineligible in the UK Singles Chart, "The Blinding" would have entered that chart at #4.
 As with their debut album, Pete Doherty designed the artwork for the EP.